Soumen044/Object-Detection-Car-ESP32-Android/hardware/bill_of_materials.md

 # Bill of Materials

+The Object Detection Car requires the following hardware components, as specified in the project documentation and inferred from the Arduino code pin assignments.

 | Component                            | Quantity | Description                              | Approx. Cost (INR) |
 |--------------------------------------|----------|------------------------------------------|--------------------|
 | ESP32 Dev Module V1                  | 1        | Wi-Fi-enabled microcontroller            | 500                |